Alkenes

 Idea

-An n-alkene is a hydrocarbon equipped with a choice of carbons, each of which has a double bond.
-For an n-alkene, the embedding from the given type (the first component of the n-alkene structure) specifies which carbons have double bonds.
+An -alkene is a hydrocarbon equipped with a choice of carbons, each of which has a double bond.
+For an -alkene, the embedding from the given type (the first component of the -alkene structure) specifies which carbons have double bonds.
 For example, 1-butene and but-2-ene have the same geometry, and the embedding is what differentiates them (while the third tautometer, isobutylene, is branched, thus has a different geometry).

 Definition